 Woodpeckers

 While our resident songbirds; the robin, great tit, chaffinch, wren, and blackbird bring the melody, our woodpeckers bring the rhythm.
-The great spotted woodpecker and their smaller, rarer cousins, the lesser spotted woodpecker can be heard ‘drumming’; excavating holes for nests and food.
-The bones of the woodpecker’s skull have evolved a durable combination of spongy ‘shock absorbers’ and a specially-adapted tongue bone that acts as a ‘seat belt’, holding the brain tightly in place while they drum with impressive force in bursts of up to 20 times per second!
+The great spotted woodpecker and their smaller, rarer cousins, the lesser spotted woodpecker can be heard ‘drumming’; hammering their beak against a tree to show off to potential mates and rivals.
+It was thought that the bones of the woodpecker’s skull have evolved spongy ‘shock absorbers’ to protect their brain while they drum with impressive force in bursts of up to 20 times per second - but a recent study has shed doubt on this long-standing theory.

-Both males and females ‘drum’, but the male also uses it as a way of proclaiming his territory and to advertise for a mate
+Both males and females ‘drum’, using it as a form of communication between each other, as well as to defend a territory and to advertise for a mate

 Find woodpeckers near you